emmahsax/go-git-helper/README.md

 ### With Completion

-To setup completion (auto-filling commands as you type), run:
+To set up completion (auto-filling commands as you type), run:

 ```bash
 mkdir -p ~/.git-helper/completions